 It is critical to be on time for every appointment that you have made or to let the others involved in the meeting know that you will be late as soon as you realize it.
 This is common decency, yes, but it has greater importance.

 There is someone else on the other side of your agreement to start the meeting at a certain time.
 They have stopped what they are working on to attend the meeting on time.
 If you do not show up on time, they cannot start the meeting, but they also cannot leave, because they don’t know if you’ll show up the next minute or not.

 Each minute that they are away from their work is a minute of productivity that you have stolen from them.
 This is not only disrespectful but also counterproductive.
 If they are a customer, investor, or recruit, they will not engage with your company.
 If they report to you, they will keep quiet but resent you.
 There is no winning scenario when you waste someone’s time.

 But life happens.
 A previous call or meeting may run late.
 Traffic doesn’t always cooperate.
 Even with careful planning, it’s not possible to be on time for every meeting.
 The good news is that you don’t need to be.

 It is only critical to let the other members of the meeting know that you will be late as soon as you realize that you will be.
 And you must come to this realization (and let the other attendees know) before the meeting starts, through whatever channel will get to them the fastest.
 Ideally, you’d let them know about the delay before they have to break away from whatever they are doing before the meeting.

-To make this easy, I recommend scheduling 25 and 50 minute meetings only (Google Calendar even has an automated setting for this).
-This will give you 5 minutes each half-hour and 10 minutes each hour for maintain yourself.
+To make this easy, I recommend scheduling 25 and 50-minute meetings only (Google Calendar even has an automated setting for this).
+This will give you 5 minutes each half-hour and 10 minutes each hour to maintaining yourself.

 During every meeting, leave your phone in your pocket or face-down.
 This will help you to focus on your meetings and make the most out of your assembled—and expensive—talent.